Carbo loading

-Carbohydrate loading is commonly referred to as carbohydrate loading.
+Carbohydrate loading is commonly referred to as carbo loading.
 Carbo loading or Glycogen storage refers to storing carbohydrates in the body to fuel the long run using carbohydrates as opposed to fats.

 The body uses a proportion of carbohydrates, fats and proteins to burn energy.
 Carbohydrates are sugar and they perform the function of storing and transporting energy.
 The body uses protein to repair and rebuild the muscle tissue.